• Skip to main content

 This is the perfect make ahead dessert and can feed quite a large crowd depending on how you cut the cookie bars.
 Whether you’re serving children up to adults you can never go wrong with this recipe for patriotic cookie bars.
 Perfectly cooked, extra chewy and full of delicious M&Ms.

-If you make these cookie bars, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this 4th of July Cookie Bars recipe, I would be honored and love for you to take the time to leave a ⭐ star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 Don’t forget to FOLLOW ME on Facebook, Pinterest, and Instagram, and subscribe to my email list!

-Patriotic Red, White & Blue M&M Cookie Bars
+Patriotic Red White and Blue M&M Cookie Bars

-Soft and gooey Patriotic Red, White & Blue M&M Cookie Bars are an easy and festive dessert to make in under an hours time!
+Soft and gooey Patriotic Red White and Blue M&M Cookie Bars are an easy and festive dessert to make in under an hours time!
 Perfect dessert for any barbecue you might be hosting or attending.

 5 from 1 vote